alok-abhishek/Quantizing-LLMs-and-inferencing-Quantized-model-from-HF/Readme.md

 ## How to use
 - **Install required libraries**: use pip install section to install required python packages to run the program.
 - **HuggingFace Hub API key**: HuggingFace hub API key is needed to access gater LLM models, to create a model repo, and push the quantized model to the repo.
-- **How to run**: You can run specific section of the notebook relevant for qunatization algorithms.
+- **How to run**: Open Quantizing_LLMs_and_inferencing_Quantized_model_from_HF.ipynb in colab notebook to run the application.
+You can run specific section of the notebook relevant for qunatization algorithms.

 ***What is quantization of Large language model?***